drallgood/changelog-generator/README.md

 ### WHY?

 For simple projects, a simple CHANGELOG.md file or even git commit messages are sufficient to document all significant changes.

-For more complex, multi repository projects, centralized changelogs or release notes are often instituted (e.g in a separate tool or repository)
+For more complex, multi repository projects, centralized changelogs or release notes are often instituted (e.g in a separate tool or repository).

 However, the more complex a project becomes, the less effective these approaches are.
 Here are a few reasons:

 - Commit messages are sometimes too detailed (or not detailed enough).
 Especially when following an approach of frequent commits
-- Single files (like CHANGELOG.md) cause merge conflict if there are multiple people working on the same file.
+- Single files (like `CHANGELOG.md`) cause merge conflicts if there are multiple people working on the same file.
 - Changes in centralized documents (e.g. on Confluence), are often forgotten as they don't reside with the code changes and thus can't be reviewed and merged with the code.
-- Fixes to a previous version (e.g. "bugfix" or "maintenance" releases, often mean adapting multiple documents.
+- Fixes to a previous version (e.g. "bugfix" or "maintenance" releases), often mean adapting multiple documents.

 That's where Gitlab's approach is great.
 Each change is encapsulated in a single (or multiple) files.
 Changelogs/release notes can be generated out of them